-In addition to Chief John Neu, the Office of the Chief of Police is home to a police officer who serves as the Chief's Adjutant, the Chief's secretary, and the Community Affairs Section.
+In addition to Chief Mark Matsuda, the Office of the Chief of Police is home to a police officer who serves as the Chief's Adjutant, the Chief's secretary, and the Community Affairs Section.

 The Chief's secretary and adjutant are points of contact for the community to the Chief and his office.
 They assist the Chief by responding to many of the inquiries and requests that he receives.
 The Chief's adjutant also serves as the Department's Public Information Officer handling interviews, press releases, and other communication with the news media.